Ryz3D/dockj/README.md

 ## Usage
 Usage should be as easy as getting this repo and running `./start.sh`.
 You should be able to connect to port 8080 now to see the Jenkins UI.
 You can configurate the Server however you like it and then make a backup of `config` and/or `mvn` as a starting point for future projects.

+`start.sh` also runs `docker ps` which will show you if the server is up.
+You're good to go if you see `Up Less than a second` under `STATUS`.

 ## Maven
 You can store all your dependencies for maven in the `mvn/repository` directory before starting.
 All other dependencies downloaded during jobs will be stored there too, so you can uninstall everything without losing your data.